stephpavlou/lets-write-an-os/README.md

 ## Contributing
 I welcome all contributions to this project, especially the correcting of any errors, factual or grammatical.
-The main idea is just to learn a whole lot and document the process.
+The goal is just to learn a whole lot and document the process.